librespot-org/librespot/CONTRIBUTING.md

 git commit -a -m “My fancy fix”
 ```

-**N.B.** Please, for the sake of a readable history, do not bundle multipe major changes into a single commit.
+**N.B.** Please, for the sake of a readable history, do not bundle multiple major changes into a single commit.
 Instead, break it up into multiple commits.

 Once you have made the commits you wish to have merged, push them to your forked repo: